 Choosing a new ERP system can be a daunting task for many organisations.
 As independent ERP selection consultants, Lumenia provides truly unbiased guidance, backed by exceptional depth of experience and rigour of approach.
 This rigour is built into our ERP selection methodology, which has been refined over hundreds of ERP projects with local, international and global organisations of varying size in a variety of industry and service sectors.
 Our independence is illustrated by the fact that we have seen most leading ERP solutions selected by our clients - including those from SAP, Oracle, Microsoft, Workday, Infor, Epicor, IFS, Sage and a host of others.
 Some key elements of our approach are outlined below.

-5 key stages in ERP Selection
+ERP Selection - 5 key stages

 Our approach to ERP selection brings elements of a typical software selection process together with good practice procurement and vendor evaluation processes and our own project experience.
 ERP implementations can run into difficultly for a variety of reasons.
 Our methodology is structured to minimise the likelihood of challenges being encountered during implementation that are caused by things that were missed during ERP selection.
 There are five main components to our ERP selection process.